Code-Institute-Submissions/telljacob-project-two_JuneResub/README.md

 ### Media Links
 The pages purpose was to be an actual tool a user like myself can use while studying.
 Putting in links to motivational videos, GitHub and Music to save time and using this page I can pace my studying and keep to my brakes better.

+### Sound
+Sound effect to indicate when the study session is over.

 ## Validator Testing